 Dose determination studies generally should be conducted using induced infections with either laboratory or recent field isolates.
-Limited experience exists with induced infections of Toxocara vitulorum, cestodes and Dicrocoelium dendriticum.
-For these parasites the use of natural infections instead of induced infections may be justified.
+Limited experience exists with induced infection of Protostrongylidae, cestodes, Dicrocoelium spp.
+For these parasites, the use of natural infections instead of induced infections may be justified.

-Dose confirmation studies should be conducted using naturally infected animals which can have superimposed induced infections of certain parasites that will not interfere with the resident intestinal population.
+Dose confirmation studies should be conducted using naturally infected animals however; induced infections or superimposed induced infections can also be used.

 This procedure will allow a wide range of parasites.
+For claims against 4th stage larvae, induced infections should be used.
 For claims against hypobiotic larvae, only natural infections should be considered.
 Sponsors should aim for a maximum period of accumulation of hypobiotic larvae for the particular parasite species being targeted in trial animals.
 This will be area or regionally dependent.
-Specific details on area or regional situations should be obtained from experts on a case by case basis.
+Specific details on area or regional situations should be obtained from experts on a case by case basis, if needed.
 In all cases, animals should be housed (to preclude reinfection) for a minimum of 2 weeks before treatment.